GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 which returns 0 (false) or 1 (true) if the current status is reflected by the specified ``mode``.
-There are 11 different modes available to programmers; for a list see Table [tbl:iostatus].
-For an example of how these may be used, see the test program ``testgmtio.c``.
+There are 11 different modes available to programmers; for a list see Table :ref:`IO-status <tbl-iostatus>` For an example of how these may be used, see the test program ``testgmtio.c``.
 Developers who plan to import data on a record-by-record basis may also consult the source code of, say, ``blockmean.c`` or ``pstext.c``, to see examples of working code.